 - strata title – where the resident purchases ownership of a defined portion of land or building; or

-- purple title – where the resident acquires an undivided interest in the whole of the retirement village.
+- purple title – where the resident acquires an undivided interest in the whole of the retirement village as a co-owner.

-- Lease/Licence – where a resident enters into a contract that gives the resident a long term right to occupy the premises.
+- Lease/Licence – where a resident enters into a contract that gives the resident a long term right to occupy the premises but they never own the premises.
 The lease/licence may or may not be registered on the title.

 - Other forms, including shareholder and company title.